smandkd/Python_Earthscience/README.md

 Python_Earthscience/MPI_ex/tcpyPI-1.3 : This file is original pyPI, but it's unnecessary because I changed code for this modules, so you don't need to use this file.
 If you want to see whole code of pyPI, then check it.

 Python_Earthscience/MPI_ex/wind_stress : This file is about calculating wind stress example.
-In calculating durTC MPI, there is mixing temperature.
+In calculating durTC MPI, there is a part of mixing temperature.
 I changed wind stress to newer version for mixing temperature.